- Location and Housing

 - Additional Information

 Plus3 is your first chance to study abroad at Pitt.
-This two-week, three-credit interdisciplinary experience is a partnership between the College of Business Administration and Swanson School of Engineering.
+This two-week, three-credit interdisciplinary experience is a partnership between the the College of Business Administration and the Swanson School of Engineering.
 Your travels to one of six countries will give you a firsthand glimpse of globalization through industry-specific company tours, Q&A sessions with executives, and academic lectures that provide cultural and political perspective.

-You will explore globalization through one of the following locations/industries:
+In prior years, students explored globalization through one of the following locations/industries: